Montgomery St. Peter Montgomery St. Peter

 Stradbroke Island Tours.
 A company offering day trips to North Stradbroke Island from Brisbane.
 Their small group tour includes transportation, ferry tickets and wildlife spotting guides.
 We booked with Viator.

 Tangalooma Wrecks.
 A series of sunken metal ships protruding from the bay.
-They a habitat for corals and all types of colorful and tropical fish.
-Rent kayaks from the resort to paddled around them and snorkel gear to observe underwater marine life.
+They are a habitat for corals and all types of colorful and tropical fish.
+Rent kayaks from the resort to paddle around them and snorkel gear to observe underwater marine life.

 Tangalooma Beach.
 A beautiful white sand beach stretching the length of the Tangalooma Island Resort.
 It’s a popular place to spot starfish during low tide.
 Come here to swim, snorkel and sunbathe.